Goldies are high energy, intelligent dogs and their sweet disposition makes them an excellent choice for active families.

 Introducing your pup to water can be a good form of early exercise, as swimming is less damaging to his joints than running, but always make sure your puppy is wearing a doggy life vest.

-Golden Retrievers are active dogs.
+Knowing how many walks a day does a dog need is important, especially for Golden Retrievers as they are active dogs.
 They were initially bred to be working dogs, retrieving birds.
 Of course, this entailed hiking long distances, swimming and running, all things they still enjoy even though they are popular family pets nowadays.

 As with any sporting dogs, they need a lot of exercise, typically around 2 hours a day.
 This can be made up of a couple of long walks, visits to a fenced dog park and other activities such as swimming (they are natural swimmers), chasing a Frisbee or mentally stimulating games such as hide and seek or agility training.